survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 As sometimes your build can fail for some reason, it can be handy to hear it.
 This is where [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) comes in.
 It rings the system bell on failure.

+[webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
+If you prefer clear visual output, this one will come in handy.

 There are more small plugins like this.
 It can be worth your while to set up linting to enforce coding standards.
 The *Linting* chapter digs into that topic in greater detail.

 ## Conclusion